 Philip Antrobus

-Philip Antrobus was the builder of Lowerhouse mill (1818/19) and more than fifty cottages, possibly some additional houses.
+Philip Antrobus Jnr was the builder of Lowerhouse mill (1818/19) and more than fifty cottages, possibly some additional houses.
 It is not certain that Antrobus actually got the mill into operation before he died, but probable that he did.
 It was, however, unused at the time of his death.

 His Will was most comprehensive but nevertheless omitted one most important, indeed, essential, instruction.
-The Will provided for annuities to his wife Mary for her keep and the upbringing of his large family of young children, five boys, John, Peter, Philip, George, and Thomas, and three daughters, Margaret Jane, Mary Elizabeth, and Frances, and to his sister, Mary Chetham[1], and specified where this money was to come from – the income from his Cheshire properties (as distinct from his Staffordshire properties).
+The Will provided for annuities to his wife Mary for her keep and the upbringing of his large family of young children, four boys, John Peter, Philip, George, and Thomas, and three daughters, Margaret Jane, Mary Elizabeth, and Frances, and to his (half) sister, Mary Chetham[1], and specified where this money was to come from – the income from his Cheshire properties (as distinct from his Staffordshire properties).
 However, he omitted to give his Executors, Peter Brooke and John Brooke, the necessary authority to lease the properties in order to obtain income!
 The private Act of Parliament obtained that authority (full text).

 From the Act we can see that Philip Antrobus owned estates in Staffordshire and Cheshire.
 It details only the Cheshire estates which were all in Bollington and Prestbury.
 The Act ends with a Schedule of these properties and each is listed with more or less detail, the tenant’s name, the size of the property and the annual (rental) value.